odoo/documentation/legal/terms/enterprise.rst

     An "App" is a specialized group of features available for installation in the Software, and listed in the public Pricing section of `Odoo SA's website <https://www.odoo.com>`_.

+Odoo Partner
+    An Odoo Partner is a third-party company or individual, chosen by the Customer, and working with the Customer for their Odoo related services.
+The Customer can decide at any time to work with a different Odoo Partner, or to work with Odoo SA directly (subject to prior notice).

+Extra Module
+    An extra module is a directory of source code files, or a set of Python-based customizations created in a database (e.g. with Odoo Studio), that adds features or changes the standard behavior of the Software.
+It may have been developed by the Customer, by Odoo SA, by an Odoo Partner on behalf of the Customer, or by third parties.

+Covered Extra Module
+    A Covered Extra Module is an Extra Module for which the Customer pays a maintenance fee in order to get support, upgrade and bug fixing services, provided that the Customer works with an Odoo Partner or is hosted on the Odoo Cloud Platform.

 Bug
-    Is considered a Bug any failure of the Software that results in a complete stop, error traceback or security breach, and is not directly caused by a defective installation or configuration.
+    Is considered a Bug any failure of the Software or of a Covered Extra Module that results in a complete stop, error traceback or security breach, and is not directly caused by a defective installation or configuration.
     Non-compliance with specifications or requirements will be considered as Bugs at the discretion of Odoo SA (typically, when the Software does not produce the results or performance it was designed to produce, or when a country-specific feature does not meet legal accounting requirements anymore).

 Covered Versions
-    Unless specified otherwise, the Services provided under this Agreement are applicable only to the Covered Versions of
-    the Software, which include the 3 (three) most recently released major versions.
+    Unless specified otherwise, the Services provided under this Agreement are applicable only to the Covered Versions of the Software, which include the 3 most recently released major versions.

-    To be covered by the current Agreement, the Customer has to run the most recent Covered Version at the time of conclusion of this Agreement.
-When this is not the case, additional costs are applicable, as described in :ref:`charges`.

 .. _enterprise_access: